Making-Sense-Info/Varese/use-cases/constances-pathology.md

 Researchers want to retrieve data about Parkinson's disease over time.
 The usually compute results based on the pathology label (most stable information).

 ## Sources and variables
-A multiple-choice question captures pathologie suffered by the individual over the last 12 months.
+A multiple-choice question captures pathology suffered by the individual over the last 12 months.
 Each choice is represented by one checkbox.

 Data is stored in a variable where for each follow-Up questionnaire and for each volunteer, pathology code value and pathology label are indicated where checkbox is checked.